mlightgv/git-commit-extraction/README.md

 ### Input:

-To get data from an especific repository in Bitbucket, you should call the following method at the end of the script
+To get data from a specific repository in Bitbucket, you should call the following method at the end of the script

 ```ruby
 bitbucket_commits(owner_name, repository_name)